 AFFILIATE / Program NOTIFICATIONs

 We are a participant in a few affiliate and influencer programs, which means that we earn a commission when you click on certain links.
 You don’t pay anything extra for the items you buy; we just get credit for referring you!
-Here’s an overview of the companies whose programs we participate in: Amazon Services LLC Associates Program, Brilliant Vinyl, Creative Fabrica, Cricut, Cosmos Ink, Design Bundles, Etsy, Heat Press Nation, Home Depot, Johnson Plastics Plus, Michael’s, Pro World and Swing Design.
+Here’s an overview of the companies whose programs we participate in: Amazon Services LLC Associates Program, Brilliant Vinyl, Creative Fabrica, Cricut, Cosmos Ink, Design Bundles, Etsy, Heat Press Nation, Home Depot, Johnson Plastics Plus, Michael’s, Pro World, Swing Design and xTool.
 For more details, see our Affiliate Disclosure Page.